Smart Growth Implementation Assistance Project Summaries

 Site visit: April 14-17, 2008

-At the request of Mississippi County leaders and EAPDD, the consultant team will work with community members, businesses, and local government representatives to expand housing options and address the related challenge of encouraging young people to stay in Mississippi County.
-The work under this project will build on EAPDD’s regional planning efforts through a 2011 grant from the U.S. Department of Housing and Urban Development.
+At the request of Mississippi County leaders and EAPDD, the consultant team worked with community members, businesses, and local government representatives to expand housing options and address the related challenge of encouraging young people to stay in Mississippi County.
+The work under this project built on EAPDD’s regional planning efforts through a 2011 grant from the U.S. Department of Housing and Urban Development.
+No report was issued for this project.

 Site visits: May 2014 and January 5-7, 2015